OllieSHunt/ollies-website/content/blog/2025-08-22_image_resizing_oddness/index.md

 $ magick image.webp -resize 600x600 image-RESIZED.webp
 ```

-This command successfully resized the image from 1366x768 pixels to 600x337 pixels, so used `ls` to check the file size:
+This command successfully resized the image from 1366x768 pixels to 600x337 pixels, so I used `ls` to check the file size:

 ```
 $ ls -lh image*.webp